xuxiny17/oncoAnalysis/README.md

 components: DESCRIPTION, NAMESPACE, man subdirectory, R subdirectory(where functions are storing), LICENSE, README, folder vignettes, tests, data and inst.
 The package is build for BCB410H (Applied Bioinformatics) course work.

 The package is currently under construction and the current version contains two analysis functions and two plotting functions.
+The two analysis functions are able to compare the contents of two DNA FASTA files and obtain the mutation details which current work seem to be lack of.
+The plotting functions visualize the results obtained from the analysis functions and display them in a clearer way.

-The `oncoAnalysis` package was developed using `R version 4.2.1 (2022-06-23)`,
+The `oncoAnalysis` package was developed using
+`R version 4.2.1 (2022-06-23)`,
 `Platform: x86_64-apple-darwin17.0 (64-bit)` and
 `Running under: macOS Ventura 13.0.1`.